IsaacMwendwa/r-visualization-charts/README.md

 ## Introduction
 This repo contains the code for a static and an interactive version of a bubble plot in R. The dataset used (nations.csv) is provided in the repo too.

+## Pre-requisites
+You need toi have R Studio installed in your machine to run this code.
+If you have not installed the program, find installation instructions [here](http://web.cs.ucla.edu/~gulzar/rstudio/index.html).

+## Installation
+1. Fork this repo to your computer
+2. Open the files

 ## Contributions
 Contributions are welcome using pull requests.
 To contribute, follow these steps:
 1. Fork this repository.